BALSA Foundation Frequently Asked Questions

 In general, having team members with the following criteria will make an application ineligible for the BALSA Grant:

 We welcome applications from all business sectors, whether for-profit or non-profit, and from everyone regardless of US citizenship.
-We reserve the right to adjust our eligibility criteria.
+We reserve the right to adjust our eligibility criteria, however.
 Please contact us if you have questions or are unsure if you are eligible.
 Special consideration can be made in exceptional circumstances.

 What is significant outside funding?

 While we don't have hard cutoffs for outside funding, we focus on applications for which the BALSA Grant can make a meaningful difference.
-If you've received funding to start and run your business which amount to significantly more than the BALSA Grant provides, your application will be less competitive.
+If you've received funding to start and run your business (i.e. amounts significantly more than the BALSA Grant provides) your application will be less competitive.